 The main places in Lombok where tourists stay at are either Kuta or Senggigi.
-Which is the best area to stay in Lombok really depends on your likes and what you want to do.
+Where to stay in Lombok or which is the best area to stay in Lombok really depends on your likes and what you want to do.
 If you like gorgeous resorts with first class facilities then Senggigi it is.
 If you want more local accommodation close to gorgeous unspoilt beaches then I would recommend Kuta.

 Accommodation Kuta Lombok